saeyslab/nichenetr/vignettes/differential_nichenet.md

 Gdf2/Bmp10-Acvrl1 in KC development was experimentally validated in the Guilliams et al paper.

+**important: ligand-receptor pairs with both high differential expression and ligand activity (=target gene enrichment) are very interesting predictions as key regulators of your intercellular communication process of interest !**

 If this plot contains too much information because we look at many hits (top 50 ligands), you can make this plot of course for less ligands as well, eg for the top20.